jmkim/specs/block-layer/codecs/dag-pb.md

 DAG-PB aims to have a **canonical form** for any given set of data.
 Therefore, in addition to the standard Protobuf parsing rules, DAG-PB decoders should enforce additional constraints to ensure canonical forms (where possible):

-1. Fields must appear in their correct order as defined by the Protobuf schema above, blocks with out-of-order fields should be rejected.
+1. Fields in the `PBLink` message must appear in the order as defined by the Protobuf schema above, following the field numbers.
+Blocks with out-of-order `PBLink` fields should be rejected.
 It is common for Protobuf decoders to accept out-of-order field entries.
+2. Fields in the `PBNode` message should be encoded in the order as defined by the Protobuf schema above.
+Note that this order does not follow the field numbers.
+The decoder should accept either order, as IPFS data exists in both forms.
+This backwards compatibility with IPFS makes the codec not have a true canonical form.
-2. Duplicate entries in the binary form are invalid, blocks with duplicate field values should be rejected.
+3. Duplicate entries in the binary form are invalid, blocks with duplicate field values should be rejected.
 It is common for Protobuf decoders to accept _updates_ to fields that have already been set.
-3. Fields and wire types other than those that appear in the Protobuf schema above are invalid and blocks containing these should be rejected.
+4. Fields and wire types other than those that appear in the Protobuf schema above are invalid and blocks containing these should be rejected.
 It is common for Protobuf decoders to skip data in each message type that does not match the fields in the schema.

 ## Logical Format